jakehilton/netconnectionsmart/README.md

 netconnectionsmart
 ==================

 A replacement class for the standard NetConnection actionscript class.
 This easily enables multiple port attempts to resolve at the best functioning port.

 Used to connect quickly through firewalls by trying a NetConnection via a shotgun connection approach or an incremental connection approach.

+Possible protocol attempts: rtmp,rtmpt,rtmpe,rtmpte,rtmps,rtmpts.

 It does have a few properties like force_tunneling, encrypted, debug, connection_rate, and shotgun_connect that can be set before the connect call is made.